GeoscienceAustralia/fetch/README.md

 # Ancillary fetch daemon

+Download ancillary data automatically.

-Run with a config file:
+It is run with one argument: a config file location

     python -m onreceipt.fetch.auto config.yaml

-## Configuration
+## Configuration file

 Configuration files are loaded in [YAML](http://www.yaml.org/) format (essentially nested lists and dictionaries: YAML is a superset of JSON).